martinthomson/rfc-syntax-change/draft-thomson-rswg-syntax-change.md

 --- back

+# Advice on Regenerating Publication Formats

+This document does not include specific guidance regarding the generation of publication formats from RFC XML source.
+Decisions about how to maintain publication formats is not a matter governed by the policy in RFC 9280
+{{?RFC9280}}.
+This section contains advice and considerations for the process of regeneration that came out of discussions of the policy changes in this document.

+Changes to the RFC XML for existing documents might result in changes to publication formats.
+At the same time, the tools used to generate publication formats are under active maintenance.
+Regeneration of publication formats will use updated tools, a goal supported by the policy changes in this document.

+This creates a risk that publications formats change in unexpected ways when they are regenerated.
+This risk of unintentional change can be managed by implementing validation processes:

+1. Tools can be continuously checked by regenerating publication formats for existing RFCs and any change in the resulting output can be validated.
+This will ensure that changes in tooling are deliberate and understood.

+2. When a change to XML occurs, publication formats can be regenerated and any change in the resulting output can be validated.

+Validation should be aided by automated tooling that is able to disregard inconsequential changes, like changes in timestamps and other annotations.
+Validation of tooling can be continuous, for which automation is essential.

+In both cases, the decision to make regenerated publication formats available is a decision that can be made on a case-by-case basis.
+Making regenerated publication formats available more often could mean a greater risk that people seeking to read RFCs will obtain a copy that contains accidental errors.

 # Acknowledgments
 {:numbered="false"}

-Thanks to Paul Hoffman, John Levine, Pete Resnick, and Alexis Rossi for constructive discussions about how the evolution of the RFC XML format might be managed.
+Thanks to Paul Hoffman, Eliot Lear, John Levine, Pete Resnick, and Alexis Rossi for constructive discussions about how the evolution of the RFC XML format might be managed.